Rory Scovel

 Rory J. Scovel (born August 6, 1980) is an American comedian, actor, and writer.
 He released his first stand-up comedy album Dilation in 2011.
-He has since released the stand-up specials The Charleston Special (2015), Rory Scovel Tries Stand-Up for the First Time (2017), Live Without Fear (2021), and Religion, Sex, and a Few Things in Between (2024).
+He has since released the stand-up specials The Charleston Special (2015), Rory Scovel Tries Stand-Up for the First Time (2017), Live Without Fear (2021), Religion, Sex, and a Few Things in Between (2024), and Show Must Go On (2026).

 As an actor, he began his career as part of the main cast on the sitcoms Ground Floor (2013–2015) and Those Who Can't (2016–2019), co-starred in the romantic comedy film I Feel Pretty (2018), and also appeared in and wrote for the comedy series The Eric Andre Show (2012–2016).
 In the 2020s, he created and starred in his Comedy Central series Robbie (2020) and starred in the Apple TV+ series Physical (2021–2023).

 Early life

 Rory J. Scovel was born in Greenville, South Carolina, on August 6, 1980.
 He has six siblings.
 He played basketball, tennis, and soccer as a child, and has described himself as hyperactive and a class clown.
 He attended St. Mary's Catholic School, then Christ Church Episcopal School, from kindergarten through eighth grade.
 He graduated from Greenville Senior High School in 1999.
 Scovel spent one year attending the University of Central Florida before enrolling at University of South Carolina Upstate, from which he graduated with a communications degree in 2003.
 While there, he played Division II soccer.